 An API deployed to a private or cloud-based Mule Runtime 3.8.x or API Gateway Runtime 2.x

-API Manager provides a number of pre-built policies, listed in "Available Policies".
+API Manager provides a number of policies.
 You can also build custom policies.
 You deploy a proxy API application and apply one or more policies to control how and when a received request is forwarded to its implementation endpoint.
 You can set an API alert to notify you when an API request violates a policy for SLA.

-For example, you can apply the Client ID Enforcement policy to govern your API version at runtime.
+You can apply the Client ID Enforcement policy to govern your API version at runtime.
 This policy allows only authorized applications to access the deployed API implementation.
 Each authorized application is configured with credentials: client_id and client_secret.
 At runtime, authorized applications provide the credentials with each request to the API implementation.
 Depending on the policy configuration, the application usually needs to provide credentials in one of these ways:

 In the headers of the HTTP request